Tropical Storm Henri (2003)

 Tropical Storm Henri was a moderate tropical storm that struck Florida during the 2003 Atlantic hurricane season.
 The eighth storm of the season, Henri was one of six tropical cyclones to hit the United States in the year.
 Henri formed from a tropical wave in the Gulf of Mexico on September 3.
 Moving generally to the east, it strengthened to reach peak winds of 60 mph two days later.
 Henri encountered unfavorable conditions, and it weakened before making landfall on western Florida near Clearwater as a tropical depression.
-Although Henri degenerated into a remnant low on September 8, the weather system persisted off the east coast of the United States for a few days before moving back ashore over North Carolina.
+Crossing Florida, Henri degenerated into a remnant low on September 8, but the weather system persisted off the east coast of the United States for a few days before moving back ashore over North Carolina.
 The system brought heavy rainfall across parts of the Mid-Atlantic before dissipating on September 17.

 Henri caused little damage as a tropical cyclone.
 In Florida, it dropped heavy rainfall, though damage was limited to minor flooding damage.
 In Delaware and Pennsylvania, damage was greater, where heavy rainfall damaged hundreds of houses and businesses.
-The resulting floods in Delaware were described as a 1 in 500 year event.
+The resulting floods in Delaware were described by some people as a 1 in 500 year event.
 The total damage by Henri along its path amounted to $19.6 million (2003 USD), but no deaths were reported.